 Niall began his musical studies at the City of Belfast School of Music at the age of nine.
 While at the C.B.S.M he was a member of the City of Belfast Youth Orchestra, the Big Band and also played with a number of Brass Bands in the Northern Ireland area.
 In addition, Niall was principal trumpet with the National Youth Orchestra of Great Britain performing in some of Europe’s finest concert halls.
 In 1997 Niall was awarded a scholarship to study at the Royal Academy of Music where his teachers included, John Wallace, James Watson and Ian Balmain.
 During this time Niall was a member of the European Union Youth Orchestra and also the Verbier Festival Orchestra in Switzerland.
 In 2002 Niall performed Haydn’s trumpet concerto on BBC television with the Ulster Orchestra as part of the BBC Last night of the Proms, Proms in the Park series.
 In 2017, After 6 years in the Royal Philharmonic Orchestra, Niall joined the London Symphony Orchestra as 3rd trumpet.

-Alongside his work with Onyx brass, Alan is also the Principal Trumpet of the BBC Symphony Orchestra, probably most famous for its performances in the BBC proms season and most notably the Last night of the Proms.
-Previous to this appointment he was Joint-Principal Trumpet of the City of Birmingham Symphony Orchestra 2004-13.
+Alongside his work with Onyx brass, Alan is also the Joint-Principal Trumpet of the City of Birmingham Symphony Orchestra, a position he also held from 2004-13.
+In between Alan held the position of Principal Trumpet with the BBC Symphony Orchestra which is probably most famous for its performances in the BBC proms season and most notably the Last night of the Proms.

 Alan studied at the Birmingham Conservatoire between 1996 and 2000 where he gained a first class honours degree.
 During this time he won the Shell/LSO prize, playing the Hummel trumpet concerto with the LSO in the Barbican, and won the Brass prize in the Royal Overseas League.
 He was also a winner of the Musicians Benevolent Fund’s Charles Leggett Award.